THE PROCESS OF BUYING OR SELLING A HOUSE

 - The process of buying a house includes buying different property types and relevant industry resources for each

-THE BUYING & SELLING PROCESS FLOW CHART ONE STEP AT A TIME
+THE BUYING & SELLING PROCESS IN STEPS

 Many people rush into the process of selling or buying a house with minimum preparation.
 This can result in having a signed sale and purchase agreement fall over just when you think it's a done deal.